Upcoming Rides, Attractions, Refurbishments, and More!

 Concept Art | Image © Disney

 The Cabins at Fort Wilderness offer a unique way to experience Disney World, surrounded by the beauty of nature.
-After undergoing a significant renovation and reclassification as a Disney Vacation Club property, these upgraded cabins are scheduled to reopen on July 1, 2024, with additional work underway on more units for a few months later.
+After undergoing a significant renovation and reclassification as a Disney Vacation Club property, these upgraded cabins reopened on July 1, 2024.
 They promise an upgraded stay with a touch of rustic charm, making them ideal for families looking for a blend of comfort and adventure in a rustic setting.

 Concept Art | Image © Disney

-Our family has had the pleasure of staying at The Cabins at Fort Wilderness in the past, and we’re eager to experience the modern comforts and amenities that the upcoming renovations will bring.
+Our family has had the pleasure of staying at The Cabins at Fort Wilderness in the past, and we’re eager to experience the modern comforts and amenities that the recent renovations bring.

 New Disney Vacation Club Tower at Disney’s Polynesian Resort